Roger Stone Aide Andrew Miller Given Immunity To Testify In Russia Investigation

 CNN reports that a longtime aide to Roger Stone has been granted immunity.
 Andrew Miller worked for Stone for years on and off.
 Miller is currently refusing to testify before the grand jury.

 Currently, he’s working as a house painter in Missouri.
-In the past, the Libertarian has formerly worked for Gary Johnson’s campaign, and was a pot former in California.
+In the past, the Libertarian has formerly worked for Gary Johnson’s campaign, and was a pot farmer in California.
 He’s not a Trump supporter, but he worked as Stone’s tech guru, driver, and assistant.
 He answered emails for “The Stone Zone,” Stone’s newsletter, among other duties.

-Of Miller, Stone said “He’s a good father, a devoted husband, and a loyal friend.
-These efforts to squeeze him to bear false witness against me are despicable.”
+“He’s a good father, a devoted husband, and a loyal friend.
+These efforts to squeeze him to bear false witness against me are despicable,” Roger Stone said of Miller.

 Miller’s attorneys say he is not involved in Russian collusion and that during the time in question, he was more concerned with his upcoming wedding than election tampering.
 Stone is a longtime Trump adviser, and claims the fact that all his aides and associates are being questioned is harassment.
 Although Miller says he has no knowledge of any wrongdoing, his attorney also said in court he would have to plead the Fifth Amendment, so as not to incriminate himself, if he were asked to testify.